-When babies are born they don’t know everything, neither can they do everything!
+When babies are born, they don’t know everything, neither can they do everything!
 They need help.
 The same happens with spiritual babies after their new birth, the baptism.

-When babies are born they can make a mess and lots of noise, but they can’t talk, eat on their own, clean themselves, and walk, among many other things.
-This is why babies need upmost care, love, instruction, equipping, and the opportunity to start developing their abilities in order to grow, mature, and one day reproduce.
-The same applies to spiritual babies, baptism is the birth, and the discipleship journey is the growth process, which leads the new believer to become stronger in the faith and to reproduce.
+When babies are born, they can make a mess and lots of noise but, they can’t talk, eat on their own, clean themselves, and walk, among many other things.
+This is why babies need upmost care, love, instruction, equipping, and the opportunity to start developing their abilities in order to grow, mature and, one day, reproduce.
+The same applies to spiritual babies.
+Baptism is the birth and the discipleship journey is the growth process, which leads the new believer to become stronger in the faith and to reproduce.

 Evangelism Outcome #3 - Intentional Discipleship of all Members

-For the last three years (2015-2018) we surveyed and discussed with thousands of pastors, members, and church leaders, Five Outcomes that could revolutionize mission and evangelism across North America.
-This time I would like to focus on the third one:
+For the last three years (2015-2018), we surveyed and discussed with thousands of pastors, members, and church leaders five outcomes that could revolutionize mission and evangelism across North America.
+This time, I would like to focus on the third one:

-Through the years there have been some who think that discipleship is the mere knowledge of our 28 Fundamental Beliefs and while I believe this is key and that we have the most complete and comprehensive package of beliefs of any church, it must be clear that knowledge alone does not make someone a disciple.
+Through the years, there have been some who think that discipleship is the mere knowledge of our 28 Fundamental Beliefs and, while I believe this is key and that we have the most complete and comprehensive package of beliefs of any church, it must be clear that knowledge alone does not make someone a disciple.
 A disciple of Jesus constantly learns His teachings, loves and serves people, leads sinners to salvation by grace, and reproduces by mentoring and empowering new believers to become disciples.

-Understanding that new converts are not finished products but babies in the faith, who need love, care, and equipping, could help the church to sharply increase the survival rate of those who have just been born in the faith.
+Understanding that new converts are not finished products but, babies in the faith, who need love, care, and equipping could help the church to sharply increase the survival rate of those who have just been born in the faith.
 Perhaps, this would keep them from dying of “spiritual shaken baby syndrome” at the hands of church members who still have not understood the value of a soul.
 An intentional discipleship path would perhaps make the greatest difference between those who stay and those who leave the church after baptism.
 Besides, it could also help transform the lives of longtime church members who are simply warming pews or arguing their theological pet peeves, without having contributed in leading a single person to Christ in decades.

-Next time you see someone being baptized into your church family, keep in mind that babies don’t know everything and they cannot do a whole lot on their own, and that’s why God created parents, older brothers, sisters and a church family.
+Next time you see someone being baptized into your church family, keep in mind that babies don’t know everything and they cannot do a whole lot on their own and that’s why God created parents, older brothers, sisters and a church family.
 Please don’t shake him, don’t yell at her, even if they get you dirty.
-Don’t forget, your church family does not exist to neglect spiritual newborns but to love them, teach them, equip them, and help them become disciples who will make more disciples.
+Don’t forget, your church family does not exist to kill spiritual newborns but to love them, teach them, equip them, and help them become disciples who make more disciples.

 Jose Cortes III, the 5 day old baby that shot warm fluids into my mouth as I was trying to clean him up that night that shall forever live in infamy, is about to turn 13 and now he can talk, eat on his own, take his own showers, play several instruments and sports, and even help us to clean the house every Friday, and he is not done yet.
 Can’t wait to see what else God is going to do with him.